cowboydaniel/Ghostline-Signal/README.md

 Silence is a valid state and leaks no information.

+## Interfaces and Deployment

+Ghostline Signal is provided in two forms:

+- A native desktop application built with PySide6, intended for direct use as part of the Ghostline Continuum.
+- A local web interface that can be hosted directly on a user’s own device.

+The web interface is designed to run entirely locally.
+If one user hosts Ghostline Signal on their own device and another user hosts their own instance on a separate device, the two instances can communicate directly with each other without relying on any external servers.

+In both cases, the same core guarantees apply: encryption keys remain local, message content is never exposed to intermediaries, and communication occurs directly between participating devices.

 ## Integration with the Ghostline Continuum

 Ghostline Signal is designed to operate alongside Ghostline Studio and Ghostline Browser as part of a cohesive environment.